fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

 # Get the code

-This blog post is based on [gabo](https://github.com/fhur/gabo), I suggest you take a look at the readme, clone the project or at least play with it a little using the repl.
+This blog post is based on [gabo](https://github.com/fhur/gabo), I suggest you take a look at the README, clone the project or at least play with it a little using the repl.
 Code is also available in [clojars](http://clojars.org/gabo).